-We are currently undertaking the construction and commissioning of a state-of-the-art manufacturing plant for our initial biologic product candidates, which we believe will be one of the first GMP biologics plant for veterinary products.
+We have constructed and are currently undergoing commissioning of a state-of-the-art manufacturing plant for our initial biologic product candidates, which we believe will be one of the first GMP biologics plant for veterinary products.
+We anticipate proceeding to GMP manufacturing by mid-2017.
 We believe that the plant will position the Company as a leader in the veterinary biologics field, and potentially afford us an advantage in cost of goods for our products.